thirada-tk/Neural-Networks/README.md

 ## 📊 Results

 #### Part A:
-...
-Forward and backpropagation implemented correctly.
+⋅⋅⋅Forward and backpropagation implemented correctly.

 #### Part B:
-...
-Experiment 3, employing the SGD optimizer with momentum=0.9, a learning rate of 0.001, and weight decay=0.001, along with two hidden layers sized 256 and 128, and a dropout rate of 0.1, yielded the most promising accuracy results at 90.09%.
+⋅⋅⋅Experiment 3, employing _the SGD optimizer with momentum=0.9, a learning rate of 0.001, and weight decay=0.001, along with two hidden layers sized 256 and 128, and a dropout rate of 0.1_, yielded the most promising accuracy results at 90.09%.

 In addition, The neural network architecture of each experiment is represented in the table below:
 | Experiment | Optimizer | Learning Rate | Weight Decay | Input Size | Hidden Size       | Number of Classes | Dropout Rate | ReLU (Times) |